dddrrreee/cs240lx-24spr/labs/8-pmu/README.md

         #include "asm-helpers.h"

+You probably should have an enum for all the different types in the header too.
+E.g.,

+        enum {
+            PMU_INST_CNT = 0x7,
+            ...
+        };

 What you need:
    1. Performance monitor control register (3-133): write this to select which performance counters to use (the values are in tabel